-Predicting the number of health care language access laws
+Appendix 1: Predicting the timing and number of health care access laws

 Two tests are used to provide evidence that the timing of the language access laws in health care are unpredictable.
 The first test looks at whether state characteristics can predict the number of health care language access laws in 2008 by regressing the number of health care language access laws on the 1970 state characteristics.
 The count is taken from the number of entries a state has in (Perkins and Youdelman 2008).
 The second follows (Hoynes and Schanzenbach 2009) and (Bailey 2012), using state characteristics to predict the timing of the Medicaid access-improving language access laws.
 The covariates used for both tests are the same state characteristics in Table 1.